 In 1972, 501(c)(3) nonprofits were given the option to fund unemployment benefits outside of their SUI program.
-Since then more than 35 percent of eligible nonprofits have begun unemployment reimbursing, but many nonprofits still pay unemployment taxes even though they could save considerable money by choosing not too.
+Since then more than 35 percent of eligible nonprofits have begun unemployment reimbursing, but many nonprofits still pay unemployment taxes even though they could save considerable money by choosing not to.

 “When you first bring up unemployment tax alternatives it’s not unusual for a CFO to ask if it is legal,” laughed Cynthia Koral, Chief Marketing Officer for 501(c) Services – a provider of full-service alternatives to state-run unemployment insurance programs for nonprofits.

-“All employers share the burden of the national unemployment insurance benefit system,” explained Bo Garner, Assurance Manager, with PBMares – a Mid-Atlantic accounting and business consulting firm.
+“All employers share the burden of the national unemployment insurance benefits system,” explained Bo Garner, Assurance Manager, with PBMares – a Mid-Atlantic accounting and business consulting firm.
 “Fortunately for 501(c)(3)s, the federal government believes that they have low turnover and allows them to elect to reimburse the unemployment system, not pay into it.”

 The current unemployment system began with the Social Security Act of 1935 and has been amended a few times since its creation.
 Basically, how it works is that employers are charged a payroll tax that funds large state-managed benefits pools.
 From these pools, separated employees are paid unemployment benefits until they find new work or their benefits period ends.